watch jaden smith smash up a vr headset in this sci-fi music video | read | i-D

-Jaden's character, who we assume is the real human behind it all, makes his feelings pretty clear about the whole thing, via the medium of a baseball bat.
+Jaden's character, who we assume is the real human behind it all, makes his feelings pretty clear about the whole thing via a baseball bat.
 "I can't think of a worse drug than a fake reality," band member Pete Wentz writes in a handwritten note (old school!) posted to Twitter.
 "We create and can be whoever we want, yet our choices often leave us lonely and unfulfilled," he continues, imploring fans to, "Smash the fake reality.
-Don't just sit around and kill time".
-So if you're reading this on a screen (hi, everyone!) then, idk, start an IRL luddite cult or something.
-Or maybe just go to the pub - it is Friday.
+Don't just sit around and kill time."
+So if you're reading this on a screen (hi, everyone!) then, IDK, start an IRL luddite cult or something.
+Or maybe just go to the pub — it is Friday.

 Text Charlotte Gush